Märchen Mädchen: BRICS

 Mahakali is the leader of the Indian faction of BRICS.
 She loves beautiful things, and has a queenly demeanor.
 She is contracted to the book of Ramayana.

 Media

 Light novels

 Märchen Mädchen is written by Tomohiro Matsu and StoryWorks with illustrations by Kantoku.
-Shueisha published the first volume on February 24, 2017 under their Dash X Bunko imprint; four volumes have been released as of April 2018.
-The fourth volume is the series' climax.
+Shueisha published four volumes between February 24, 2017 and April 25, 2018, under their Dash X Bunko imprint.